yguan/Research/JavaScript_Single_Page_App_Notes.md

 ## Gathering Requirement and Creating Mockups

-If existing UI exist, look at the workflow and UI, see what are essential? what improvements are needed?
+If existing UI exist, look at the workflow and UI, see
+* What are essential?
+* What improvements are needed?
-What can be removed?
+* What can be removed?

 Look at UI design patterns for ideas

 ## Other Frameworks